topesoul/project1/README.md

 ### Surface

+TSoul project uses a dark and cool colour scheme that contrasts with the bright and warm colours of the hero images and the chocolate colour of the headings.
+The site uses three fonts: Sansita Swashed for the body text, Grenze Gotisch for the headings, and Bellota Text for the services section.
+The site also uses animations, transitions, and hover effects to create a dynamic and engaging user experience.

-The surface design utilizes a color scheme and typography that reflect TSoul's personal brand.
-I utilised fonts such as Grenze Gotisch and Sansita Swashed, and included fallback fonts to ensure wider support across various scenarios.
+The surface design utilizes general themes and typography that reflect TSoul's personal brand.
+I have also utilised fallback fonts to ensure wider support across various scenarios.
 I have also maintained a consistent theme across all pages to ensure that visual elements can engage users and promote readability and ease of navigation especially when considering the transparent and static background cover image overlay used.

 ---

-### User-Centric Approach

-Understanding users is the main focus of my approach on this project.
-I have identified the following goals for visitors:

-#### First-Time Visitor Goals
-1. Understand TSoul's dual career as an artist and data analyst.
-2. Navigate the website intuitively to find music or professional services.

-#### Returning Visitor Goals
-1. Explore new music releases or services updates.
-2. Easily engage with TSoul for collaboration or service inquiries.

 ## Features